slds-lmu/yahpo_gym/README.md

 #### Related Software

-- [rbv2](https://github.com/pfistfl/rbv2) (R-Package) can be used to reproduce runs from all `rbv2_***` in a real setting.
+- [rbv2](https://github.com/pfistfl/rbv2) (R-Package) can be used to reproduce runs from all `rbv2_*` in a real setting.
+- [iaml](https://github.com/sumny/iaml) (R-Package) can be used to reproduce runs from all `iaml_*` in a real setting.
-- [HPOBench](https://github.com/automl/HPOBench/tree/master/hpobench) can be used to reproduce several other scenarios in a real setting.
+- [HPOBench](https://github.com/automl/HPOBench) can be used to reproduce several other scenarios in a real setting.
 Furthermore, we soon hope to integrate our surrogates with **HPOBench** in order to provide a single, common API.